No joke, back-to-school supplies equal average mortgage payment

-All together that's an average of about $1,000 — nearly the same as the average U.S. monthly mortgage payment — according to the annual Huntington Bank's Backpack Index.
+All together that's an average of about $1,000 — nearly the same as the average U.S. monthly mortgage payment.

 Strapped and stressed parents are pushing back.